Architecture of Palestine: Ancient architecture

 Archaeological artifacts imparting information as to the nature of monumental construction, such as city walls, palaces, tomb and cult centers, in ancient Palestine are abundant.
-The paucity of written records, and the incompleteness of archaeological remains of ancient Palestinian housing available to early scholars, resulted in biblical archaeologists often looking to modern Palestinian houses to determine how ancient housing in Palestine was constructed during the time of the Kingdom of Judah and the Kingdom of Israel (Samaria).
+The paucity of written records, and the incompleteness of archaeological remains of ancient Palestinian housing available to early scholars, resulted in biblical archaeologists often looking to modern Palestinian houses to try to imagine how ancient housing in Palestine was constructed in biblical times.
 Cautioning against the conclusiveness of such comparisons, H. Keith Beebe writes that, "Arab houses are structured with regard to specific social customs and economic conditions, different from those of ancient Palestine."
 Beebe notes that a full account of the architectural details of ancient Palestinian housing is rarely possible, but that written records and archaeological findings available to scholars at his time of writing (1968), provide "a quite reliable picture of houses in the common life of ancient Palestine."

 Excavations in Beidha in modern-day Jordan indicate that the earliest Palestinian houses were constructed about 9,000 years ago.
 Consisting of stone foundations with a superstructure made of mud-brick, they were simple structures, most often not more than one room with a single doorway, and likely without windows.
 Four different floor plans preserved from this time period have been identified: multagonal circular, true circular, square, and rectangular.
 Roofs were normally made of wooden supports upon which woven reed mats or brush were laid atop of which were added layers of clay mortar, rolled smooth to make an impermeable surface.
 Many of these early houses contained burial chambers beneath the floor.
 Food was prepared outside the house where the storage silos were also located.
 Houses were grouped closely together, and sometimes shared a back or side wall in common.

 Among the foundations discovered in the Beidha excavations were those of a six-sided, one room house dated to 6800 BCE.
 Circular house foundations in Beidha dating to about 6000 BCE resembled those found at pre-Pottery Neolithic A Jericho.
 The floors of the Jericho round houses differed in that they were sunken beneath ground level, with wooden steps leading down into the house.
 This sunken feature is interpreted as a sign of continuous occupation of these houses over a long period of time.
 By 5000 BCE, the houses in Jericho were of a rectangular shape, with more than one room.
 These rooms had straight walls, but with rounded corners that may be a remnant of the prior round house building tradition.
 Some of the doorframes were reinforced by timber, perhaps to reduce the wear and tear to the mud-brick structure that would be incurred from constant human contact.
 The floors were covered with hard lime plaster, extending up the walls.
 By this time, water and grain storage had moved to house interiors, while thick layers of charcoal uncovered in house courtyards indicate that food preparations were carried out there.